-The Plan's proposed benefit suspension reduces all participants' benefits by 30% subject to the limitations on benefit suspensions under the rules of Sections 432(e)(9)(D)(i), (ii) and (iii).
+The Plan's proposed benefit suspension reduces all participants' benefits earned up to the benefit suspension effective date by 30%, subject to the limitations on benefit suspensions under the rules of Sections 432(e)(9)(D)(i), (ii) and (iii).
 The proposed suspension will not treat categories or groups of participants and beneficiaries under the Plan differently from one another, except to the extent required by law.